 Employees have the right to fair pay, including:

-- Overtime wages for working more than 8 hours a day or 40 hours a week.
+- Overtime wages for working more than 8 hours a day or 40 hours a week at 1.5 times regular rate

-- Protection from unlawful retaliation if they report wage theft or hour violations.
+- Minimum wages that meet current California standards ($16/hour for most employers as of 2024, higher in some cities) Protection from unlawful retaliation if they report wage theft or hour violations

 For example, an hourly employee in a restaurant regularly works 10-hour shifts but is only paid for 8 hours.
 Their employer falsely classifies them as exempt employees to avoid overtime wages.
-Similarly, a warehouse worker must stay past their shift without receiving salary payments for extra hours worked.
+Similarly, a warehouse worker must stay past their shift without receiving proper overtime compensation for extra hours worked.
 These are clear violations of California labor law on overtime pay.

-Additionally, many employees in the gig economy are misclassified as independent contractors to avoid paying employment benefits.
+Additionally, many employees in the gig economy are misclassified as independent contractors under California’s strict ABC test (established by AB5) to avoid paying employment benefits.
+Under this test, workers must be free from company control, perform work outside the company’s usual business, and have an independent business.
 If an employer exerts significant control over your work but refuses to provide compensation benefits, you may have a case for an employment claim.

 If you believe your legal rights have been violated, you don’t have to fight alone.
-Labor Law Advocates’ experienced attorneys can help you file an hour claim and recover your rightful wages.
+Labor Law Advocates’ experienced attorneys can help you file a wage claim and recover your rightful wages.

 How to Identify If Your Employer Is Violating Wage Laws